 To increase ridership, streetcar companies often built “trolley parks” along or at the end of their line.
 The first trolley park was Rosedale Pavilion.
 Later trolley parks were more ambitious.
 The Arlington Heights streetcar company built a park at Lake Como (top).
 On the other side of town, Northern Texas Traction built a park at its generating plant at Lake Erie (bottom) in Handley.
 And Sam Rosen opened White City for his North Side streetcar company.

-This legend from a city map shows how many streetcar lines there were by 1929.
+This legend from a city map shows how many streetcar and bus lines there were by 1929.
 (Map from Pete Charlton’s “The Lost Antique Maps of Texas: Fort Worth & Tarrant County, Volume 2” CD.)

 By the 1920s some of Northern Texas Traction’s intracity streetcars were painted in the colors of the schools on their lines.
 For example, cars that served Texas Christian University were purple and white.
 Cars that served Central High (today’s Green B. Trimble Tech) were purple and white.
 Cars that served Polytechnic High, then on Nashville Avenue, were orange and black.
 (Photos from North Texas Historic Transportation.)